Undeterred by Taliban, climbers scale Pakistan's Killer Mountain

 Victims included mountaineers from China, Lithuania, Nepal, Slovakia, Ukraine and one person with joint U.S.-Chinese citizenship.
 One Chinese climber escaped.

-Several expeditions to Nanga Parbat - at 8,126 meters (26,660 feet), the world's ninth highest peak and known among climbers as the Killer Mountain - have since been canceled, dealing a blow to Pakistan's once thriving mountaineering sector at the height of the trekking season.
+Several expeditions to Nanga Parbat - at 8,126 metres (26,660 feet), the world's ninth highest peak and known among climbers as the Killer Mountain - have since been cancelled, dealing a blow to Pakistan's once thriving mountaineering sector at the height of the trekking season.

 Torok, 40, and his team, passing though Islamabad on their way home after bagging the mountain on July 19, said they were unnerved by the attack but felt safe in the company of 10 armed Pakistani guards protecting their camp.